raspberrypilearning/infrared-bird-box/worksheet.md

 - What other uses can you think of for an infrared camera and LED?

-- You could try following this [advanced worksheet](worksheet2.md) to stream your bird box live on the Internet.
+- You could try following this [advanced worksheet](worksheet2.md) to stream your bird box live on the internet.